epinnette/data-viz-repository/final_pt_1.md

 I think this data will also roll into the "conflict" stage, which is where I'll show the countries' paid parental leave policies.
 I'll showcase how many weeks each country's paid parental leave policy is and potentially the wage data, as often parental leave policies allow for parents to receive a certain percentage of their income while on leave.
 Including the U.S. in an definite conflict in the overall story arc, because the U.S. simply falls to the bottom when comparing parental leave policies.
 Again, here I'll include narrative about some of parental leave's implications.

 For the "resolution", I'd like to include a comparison of the birth rates in these countries, because ultimately countries with generous parental leave policies are incentivizing people to have children and making child-rearing easier.
-For my concluding "call to action", I'd like to
+For my concluding "call to action", I'd like to provide a few action items that the typical American citizen could acheive, such as calling representatives to express support for a national paid parental leave policy or supporting paid parental leave advocacy groups.

 ## Initial sketches